Traditional Frankfurter Kranz Recipe – A classic buttercream filled cake with krokant sprinkles

 Take the cake out of the oven and place it upside down on a cooling rack to let it cool down.
 Mark the center of the cake with toothpicks before cutting the cake twice horizontally.

-Ingredients for butter cream filling, topping and decoration:
+Ingredients for the butter cream filling, topping and decoration:

 - 1 ½ paeckages of Dr. Oetker Vanilla Pudding OR Jello-O (3 oz – 85 g) vanilla cook & serve pudding & pie filling